Everyone talks about reaching the next generation of young adults.

 What do you see in churches that are reaching the next generation?

-If you want more, listen to my interview with Geoff Surratt on his forthcoming book on churches that reach millennials.
-His findings (while in beta) are fascinating:
+If you want more, listen to my interview with Brad Lomenick who shares, among other things, the characteristic of churches that reach millennials.
+His findings are fascinating and confirm what I’ve seen: